Lswbanban/RickArdurous/README.md

 Rick Ardurous is an attempt to clone the famous old Rick Dangerous on the Arduboy platform.

 # Bug list
-- when you die on the first spike you go to the congratulation screen
 - Can we simplify the destroyable block edition?

 # To do